Tutorial 08: State Memory - Managing Conversation Context and Data

 - Check authentication:

-- Verify environment variables are set
+gcloud auth application-default login - Verify environment variables are set

 - Wait for indexing (not instant)

-Issue 4: Tool Context State Changes Not Saving
+Issue 4: Tool Context State Changes Not Savingβ

-Problem: tool_context.state['key'] = value
+Problem: tool_context.state['key'] = value doesn't persist

 Solutions: